Man Who Left Angry Note To An Ambulance Blocking His Driveway Regretted What He Did As Patient Died

 The regretful teaching assistant who lives three doors away from Livingstone House ended his statement by saying, “I have been to pray and ask for forgiveness.
 I hope the family accepts my apology.”

-Finally, on his side of the story, Hassan Shabbir recounted that he went home to switch cars as he has an appointment to go to.
+Finally, on his side of the story, Hassan Shabbir recounted that he went home to switch cars as he had an appointment to go to.
 However, an ambulance had parked and blocked his way.
 After waiting patiently for 20 minutes, he snapped and wrote the note.

 [Featured Image by Matt Cardy/Getty Images]